-Ask the Problem Ladies: Spring/Summer 2011
+Ask the Problem Ladies: Winter 2011

-By Kay Gardiner and Ann Shayne
+by Kay Gardiner and Ann Shayne

 Another batch of good questions and good solutions from the Problem Ladies!